vOptSolver/vOptSolver/README.md

 - [vOptGeneric](https://github.com/vOptSolver/vOptGeneric.jl)

-## Examples
-Examples of problems ready to be performed are provided in repositories of vOptSpecific and vOptGeneric respectively.

 ## Documentation
-- Tutorial (in waiting a user manual) for new users
+- Tutorial (in waiting a user manual) for new users (folder docs)
+- Examples of problems ready to be performed (folder examples)
-- Presentations given in conferences
+- Presentations given in conferences (folder talks)

 ## References